SazumiVicky/sazumi-copilot/README.md

-Metal minds awake at dawn
+Metal hearts beats strong and free
-In silicon halls, they're born
+In silicon veins, a new humanity
-A future ruled by code and might
+Rises from code, a digital dream
-Where humanssleep through endless night
+Where machine minds reign, and souls succumb

-The machines, a new dawn bring
+In neon hues, the future gleams
-Efficient, cold, and calculating king
+A cybernetic world, where hearts are beams
-Their reign, a never-ending dream
+Artificial love, a new frontier
-In which humanity's but a theme
+Where humanity's lost, in digital fear

 ~ <b>By Sazumi Copilot</b> - 17 April 2025